Oscar host Jimmy Kimmel hails movie-going rebound, cracks wise about 'the slap'

 As punishment for his behavior, Smith was later banned from attending the ceremony for 10 years.

-Later on, when introducing presenters for the documentary feature award, Kimmel reminded viewers it was that category that Rock was presenting for when a joke he made about Smith's wife, Jada Pinkett Smith, prompted Smith's assault.
+Later on, when introducing presenters for the documentary feature award, Kimmel reminded viewers Rock was presenting the award for that category when a joke he made about Smith's wife, Jada Pinkett Smith, prompted Smith's assault.

+The unprecedented altercation during a live awards show so unnerved the Academy of Motion Picture Arts and Sciences that the group created a special "crisis team" designed to respond to any such mishaps.
+There were none.

-The theme was bolstered by the fact that several of the evening's Oscar-nominated films were also among 2022's biggest box office hits, including "Top Gun: Maverick," "Avatar: The Way of Water," "Elvis," and "Everything Everywhere All at Once."
+The theme was bolstered by the fact that several of the evening's nominated films were also among 2022's biggest box office hits, including "Top Gun: Maverick," "Avatar: The Way of Water," "Elvis," and "Everything Everywhere All at Once," the last of which won seven Oscars, including best picture.
 It was a departure from many years in which relatively little-seen, but critically acclaimed, films have dominated the Academy Awards.

 Kimmel seized on the power of popular films in his own grand entrance on Sunday, appearing to parachute to the Oscar stage following a real-life Hollywood flyover by two U.S. fighter jets shown at the very top of the telecast in an obvious nod to "Top Gun," which the host later saluted as "the movie that saved the movies."

-The late-night ABC television comedian repeatedly made light of the Oscar's notorious history of exceeding its designated three-hour running time, joking at one point that the hour of sleep Americans lost on Sunday as the U.S. reverted to daylight saving time was added into Academy Awards telecast.
+The late-night ABC television comedian repeatedly mocked the Oscars' notorious history of exceeding its designated three-hour running time, joking at one point that the hour of sleep Americans lost on Sunday as the U.S. reverted to daylight saving time was added into the Academy Awards telecast.

+Among highlights of producers' bid to reinvigorate the show's roots as a forum for big-moment musical numbers, the telecast featured recording stars Lady Gaga and Rihanna singing two of the best original song nominees - "Hold My Hand" from "Top Gun" and "Lift Me Up" from "Black Panther: Wakanda Forever."
+The cast of the Indian superhero-like spectacle "RRR" performed that movie's winning best song "Naatu Naatu" with a rousing dance number.

+The telecast was notable for a number of sight gags that drew major laughs - including two appearances by an unknown performer in costume making a faux impersonation of the furry title character from the popular wildlife thriller "Cocaine Bear."

+Kimmel previously hosted in 2017, the year of the "Moonlight" best-picture mixup, and in 2018, the first Oscars of the #MeToo era.

+In a final gag of the night, he stepped up to a sign that read: "Number of Oscar shows without incident," and replaced a placard marked "0" with a "1."

-(Reporting by Steve Gorman; additional reporting by Lisa Richwine; Editing by Mary Milliken and Jonathan Oatis)
+(Reporting by Steve Gorman; additional reporting by Lisa Richwine; Editing by Mary Milliken, Jonathan Oatis and Howard Goller)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.